maaelattar/hacker-news-server/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need `node` and `yarn` installed globally on your machine.

 **_Installation:_**

-`npm install`
+`yarn install`

 **_Database URL:_**